-Very interesting case study published in 2010 in Medicine and Science in Sports and Exercise magazine demonstrates the results of regular Spirulina usage on 9 moderately trained males.
+A very interesting case study published in 2010 in Medicine and Science in Sports and Exercise magazine demonstrates the results of regular Spirulina usage on 9 moderately trained males.

 Spirulina recipes and product variants

-Most of the long distance runners, including ultra-marathoner Steve Jurek, mix Spirulina powder into their pre-workout smoothies.
+Most of the long-distance runners, including ultra-marathoner Steve Jurek, mix Spirulina powder into their pre-workout smoothies.
 Prepare a simple smoothie based on Steve’s recipe by yourself.

 Green Power Drink

 - 1 cup of mango or pineapple chunks